LavanyaSrinivasan06/Task1_UnitConverter/README.md

 # Description:

 The Unit Converter is my inaugural project as part of the TopperWorld internship, showcasing my passion for programming and problem-solving.
-This versatile tool simplifies conversions between different units of measurement, making it invaluable for scientific projects, exam preparations, and everyday tasks.
+This versatile tool simplifies conversions between different units of measurement.
 The application boasts a user-friendly interface for effortless conversions, allowing users to convert various units with ease.

 # Key Features: